 Being diagnosed with diabetes is not necessarily a dead-end fated with stress and hardships for your life’s entirety.
-While there may be added obstacles and speed bumps to overcome, you can still live a balanced life with these health tips for diabetes!
+Live a balanced life with these health tips for diabetes!

 Diabetes is when the body is unable to utilize glucose from carb sources.
 This is mostly related to the absence or resistance of insulin.